codeforamerica/codeforamerica.org-archive/playbooks/fellowship/toolkit/index.md

 ### [Deliver a successful fellowship project](/playbooks/fellowship/toolkit/deliver-successful-fellowship-project.html)
 This guide covers what goes in to a successful fellowship project, how you can prepare government partners for the program and how you can scope fellowship projects for success.

+***

+This toolkit was produced by Lynn Fine and Alex Tran.